 Program for the Practical Training and Engagement of Innovators

-In this program, the Consortium prepares a practical training environment for young researchers (including doctoral students) who belong to member organizations of the Consortium so that they can be independent innovators to reform local communities and the international society.
-In pursuit of this ultimate objective, the Consortium provides young researchers, in partnership with private sectors and local governments, the opportunity to contribute themselves to propose solutions to problems in corporates or in society, through joint research or PBL-oriented* internships.
-These experiences will improve their transferrable skills to be maximized in various opportunities in the real society.
-This is what we aim as the practical training and effective engagement of the young researchers in this Consortium.
+In this program, the Consortium prepares a practical training environment for young researchers (including doctoral students) who belong to member organizations of the Consortium, so that they can be independent innovators to reform local communities and the international society.
+In pursuit of this ultimate objective, the Consortium provides young researchers, in partnership with private sectors and local governments, the opportunity to involve themselves and contribute to the proposal of solutions to real-world problems within companies or society, through joint research or PBL-oriented* internships.
+These experiences will result in their transferrable skills to be maximized in various opportunities within real society.
+This is what we aim to achieve through the practical training and effective engagement of the young researchers in this Consortium.

 *PBL: Problem Based Learning / Project Based Learning